Sir Edmund Backhouse, 2nd Baronet: Forgery accusations

 The authenticity of the diary has been questioned by scholars, notably Morrison, but initially defended by J. J. L. Duyvendak in 1924, who studied the matter further and changed his mind in 1940.

+In 1977, Oliver Edmund Clubb stated that several academic journal authors had proved that the Ching-shan Journal was not authentic back in 1930s, but that the conclusion was not yet widespread as their publications were "esoteric".

-In 1991, Lo Hui-min published a definitive proof of its fraudulence.
+In 1991, Lo Hui-min published an article in which the author argued would "prove the Diary's forgery beyond doubt".

 In 1973 the British historian Hugh Trevor-Roper received the manuscript of Backhouse's memoirs, in which Backhouse boasted of having had affairs with prominent people, including Lord Rosebery, Paul Verlaine, an Ottoman princess, Oscar Wilde, and especially the Empress Dowager Cixi of China.
 Backhouse also claimed to have visited Leo Tolstoy and acted opposite Sarah Bernhardt.
 Trevor-Roper described the diary as "pornographic", considered its claims, and eventually declared its contents to be figments of Backhouse's fertile imagination.
+Theroux stated that Trevor-Roper's book proved that Backhouse had fabricated material and had a lack of candor when discussing it.
+Albert G. Hess stated that Trevor-Roper had "prove[d] conclusively" that the Ching-shan diary was made by Backhouse and was not real.

 Robert Bickers, in the Oxford Dictionary of National Biography, calls Backhouse a "fraudster", and declares that he "may indeed in his memoirs have been the chronicler of, for example, male brothel life in late-imperial Peking, and there may be many small truths in those manuscripts that fill out the picture of his life, but we know now that not a word he ever said or wrote can be trusted."

-Derek Sandhaus, however, notes that Trevor-Roper did not consult specialists in Chinese affairs, and seems to have read only enough of the text to have been disgusted by its homosexuality.
-While conceding that Backhouse fabricated or imagined many of these assignations, Sandhaus finds that others are plausible or independently confirmed and he reasons that Backhouse spoke Chinese, Manchu, and Mongolian, the languages of the imperial household, and his account of the atmosphere and customs of the Empress Dowager's court may be more reliable than Trevor-Roper allowed.
+Derek Sandhaus, who published Manchurian Decadence, stated "While there may be some inconsistencies, it is fundamentally based on fact" and that "this book may have been a way for him to relay things he had heard."
+Sandhouse notes that Trevor-Roper did not consult specialists in Chinese affairs, and seems to have read only enough of the text to have been disgusted by its homosexuality.
+While conceding that Backhouse fabricated or imagined many of the purported assignations, others Sandhaus independently confirmed or found plausible, reasoning that Backhouse spoke Chinese, Manchu, and Mongolian (the languages of the imperial household), and that his account of the atmosphere and customs of the Empress Dowager's court may be more reliable than Trevor-Roper allowed.
+Kent Ewing, in Asia Times, described the accounts as "interesting and amusing" even though "their worth may be highly uncertain".